aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 A foolish man listens to his heart.
+A wise man listens to cookies.

-Last update: Thu Nov  6 05:10:38 2025
+Last update: Fri Nov  7 05:10:12 2025

 ### Let's play! 🎮